spartan-ThanhPham/cs-playwright/README.md

 ### 7. Creating a pull request

-Create a pull request (PR) on the Bitbucket web interface to merge your changes into the branch “develop” (could be updated).
+Create a pull request (PR) on the Bitbucket web interface to merge your changes into the branch “main”.
 Provide a detailed description of your changes and any relevant information.

 ### 8. Resolving Conflicts